-- A. Motor vehicles subject to this rule shall demonstrate compliance with emission standards in this rule.
-Such demonstration shall be made through the test methods specified in section (5) of this rule and be completed according to the compliance cycle specified in paragraph (2)(A)1., the inspection intervals specified in subsection (3)(B), and the inspection periods specified in subsection (3)(C) of this rule. - B. Completion of the emission inspection requirements is necessary for vehicle initial registration, registration renewal, or registration transfer. - C. Failure to complete a vehicle emission inspection during the compliance cycle or before vehicle registration shall be a violation of this rule.
+- A. Motor vehicles subject to this rule shall demonstrate compliance with emissions standards in this rule.
+Such demonstration shall be made through the test methods specified in section (5) of this rule and be completed according to the compliance cycle specified in paragraph (2)(B)1. of this rule, the inspection intervals specified in subsection (3)(B) of this rule, and the inspection periods specified in subsection (3)(C) of this rule. - B. Completion of the emissions inspection requirements is necessary for vehicle registration renewal, or registration transfer. - C. Failure to complete a vehicle emissions inspection during the compliance cycle or before vehicle registration shall be a violation of this rule.
 These violations are subject to penalties specified in subsection 643.355.5, RSMo. - 2.
-Public entity vehicle compliance with emission standards. - A. All subject vehicles owned by federal, state and local governments shall be emission inspected within the first twenty-four (24) months of the effective date of the enhanced emission inspection program. - B. After the first compliance cycle, all subject vehicles owned by federal, state and local governments shall be emission inspected according to the compliance cycle specified in paragraph (2)(A)2. and the inspection intervals specified in subsection (3)(B) of this rule - C. All federal agencies shall ensure employee and military personnel vehicles meet the requirements of this subsection according to the December 1999 Interim Guidance for Federal Facility Compliance With Clean Air Act Sections 118(c) and 118(d) and Applicable Provisions of State Vehicle Inspection and Maintenance Programs, which is incorporated by reference. - D. All public entities shall provide department personnel access to vehicle parking lots, garages, and areas otherwise used to store vehicles in order to examine vehicles for the presence of windshield stickers. - E. Failure to complete a vehicle emission inspection within the compliance cycle specified in paragraph (2)(A)2. of this rule shall be a violation of this rule.
+Public entity vehicle compliance. - A. All subject vehicles owned by federal, state and local governments shall be emissions inspected according to the compliance cycle specified in paragraph (2)(B)2. of this rule and the inspection intervals specified in subsection (3)(B) of this rule. - B. All federal agencies shall ensure employee and military personnel vehicles meet the requirements of this subsection according to the December 1999 Interim Guidance for Federal Facility Compliance With Clean Air Act Sections 118(c) and 118(d) and Applicable Provisions of State Vehicle Inspection and Maintenance Programs.
+This guidance document is incorporated by reference in this rule, as published by the U.S. Environmental Protection Agency (EPA), Office of Transportation and Air Quality, 2000 Traverwood, Ann Arbor, MI 48105.
+This rule does not incorporate any subsequent amendments or additions to this guidance document. - C. Failure to complete a vehicle emissions inspection within the compliance cycle specified in paragraph (2)(B)2. of this rule shall be a violation of this rule.
 These violations are subject to penalties specified in subsection 643.355.5, RSMo. - 3.
+Vehicle fleets.

-Vehicle fleets of five hundred (500) vehicles or more. - A. Vehicle fleets of five hundred (500) vehicles or more may be officially emission inspected outside of the centralized emission inspection stations designated for the general public, if the fleet inspection facilities are approved by the department.
-Owners or operators of such vehicle fleets shall use the state contractor to conduct the emission inspections.
+A. Vehicle fleets of any size may be emissions inspected by the fleet operator, provided the owners or operators of such vehicle fleets acquire the state contractor's equipment to conduct the emissions inspections.